wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-12!

+-   !begin-bullet!
--   Two patches (#2996 and #3050) fixed minor rendering problems.
+    Two patches (#2996 and #3050) fixed minor rendering problems.
 In most cases, the visual changes are so subtle that they are difficult to see with the naked eye.
 However, these changes are detected by the vdiffr package, and therefore any package developers who use vdiffr to test for visual correctness of ggplot2 plots will have to regenerate all reference images.

+    !end-bullet!
+-   !begin-bullet!
--   In some cases, ggplot2 now produces a warning or an error for code that previously produced plot output.
+    In some cases, ggplot2 now produces a warning or an error for code that previously produced plot output.
 In all these cases, the previous plot output was accidental, and the plotting code uses the ggplot2 API in a way that would lead to undefined behavior.
 Examples